 - Do you often think, “I don’t have enough time to get all that I want to do done”?

-If you answered yes to any of these than your expectations for yourself are above reality.
-You, my friend, are suffering from expectations that are way to high to create any sense of peace, balance, or happiness.
+If you answered yes to any of these, then your expectations for yourself are above reality.
+You, my friend, are suffering from expectations that are way too high to create any sense of peace, balance, or happiness.